Stanley Hand Tools: Products

 Stanley is a well known brand of tools and has produced millions of hand planes, saws, rulers, try squares, chisels, screwdrivers, and many other types of tools for consumer and for industrial use.
-Their innovations include the Bailey plane, the Surform shaper, the PowerLock tape measure, the utility knife, and an unusual multitool known as the Stanley #1 Odd Jobs.
+Their innovations include the Bailey plane, the Surform shaper, the PowerLock tape measure, the utility knife, and a multi-tool known as the Stanley #1 Odd Jobs.